Dodge Challenger: Second generation (1978–1983)

 Beginning with the 1978 model year, Dodge marketed a rebadged variant of the early Mitsubishi Galant Lambda coupe as the Dodge Challenger — through Dodge dealers as a captive import, initially as the "Dodge Colt Challenger".
-Chrysler's Plymouth brand marketed its rebadged variant as the Plymouth Sapporo, and a rebadged variant was marketed overseas as the Mitsubishi Sapporo/Scorpion and sold.
+Chrysler's Plymouth brand marketed its rebadged variant as the Plymouth Sapporo, and a rebadged variant was marketed and sold overseas as the Mitsubishi Sapporo/Scorpion.

-The Sapporo and Challenger were redesigned in 1981 with revised bodywork with increased footroom, headroom, trunk capacity, and soundproofing.
+The Sapporo and Challenger were redesigned in 1981 with revised bodywork with increased foot room, headroom, trunk capacity, and soundproofing.
 Both cars were marketed until 1983, when they were replaced by the Conquest using the same rear-wheel-drive platform through 1989, and in 1984 by the front-wheel-drive Laser and Daytona.

 The car retained the frameless hardtop styling of the old Challenger, but had smaller engines, a 1.6 L inline-four and a 2.6 L inline-four instead of the slant-6 and V8 engines of the original Challenger models.
 The engines were rated at power outputs of 77-105 hp.
 Mitsubishi pioneered the use of balance shafts to help damp engine vibrations.